-We recently discovered that on June 22, the principal bridge contractor PCL launched a lawsuit against the City of Victoria and its consultant engineers WSP, and Hardesty & Hanover, claiming unspecificed damages for debt, breach of contract, and negligence.
+In June of 2018, the principal bridge contractor PCL launched a lawsuit against the City of Victoria and its consultant engineers WSP, and Hardesty & Hanover, claiming unspecificed damages for debt, breach of contract, and negligence.
 (Read PCL’s notice of claim HERE.)

 This is atop a separate lawsuit by WSP against the City, filed earlier in 2018, claiming the City failed to pay it some $300,000 for designing protective fendering for the north side of the bridge.
 (Read WSP’s notice of claim here.)

-The City hasn’t filed any statements of defence in these cases, meaning we are likely heading into more costly legal mediation — even though the City already paid $2.46 million under a May 2016 agreement that supposedly settled all claims up to that point.
+As a result, the City is likely heading into more costly legal mediation — even though the City already paid $2.46 million under a May 2016 agreement that supposedly settled all claims up to that point.
 (See the City’s response to our FOI request to see the 2016 settlement agreement here.)

 We also haven’t heard about the costs of the fendering itself, which bridge project director Jonathan Huggett has said in the past would be as much as $5 million.
 City staff have said it will cost some $3 million to complete the public spaces around the bridge.
 And then there are the ongoing problems with the hydraulics of the bridge’s unique lift mechanism: the bridge was closed for emergency repairs in June of 2019, and has only been operating at half-speed ever since then.

 What will final cost be?
-Nobody knows … and nobody will get to the bottom of it until the province’s Auditor General for Local Government conducts an investigation, which we called for in February, and Victoria’s council approved in September.
+Nobody knows … and nobody will get to the bottom of it until the province’s Auditor General for Local Government conducts an investigation, which we called for in February 2018, and Victoria’s council approved in September that year.